Landmarks of Caracas

 Caracas is the capital and largest city of Venezuela.

 Paseo Los Próceres

 The Paseo Los Próceres is a monument located near Fort Tiuna and the Military Academy of the Bolivarian Army.
 On the promenade there are statues of the heroes of the Independence of Venezuela, as well as symbolic sculptures.

 Federal Capitol

 The Federal Capitol occupies an entire city block, and, with its golden domes and neoclassical pediments, can seem even bigger.
-The building was commissioned by Antonio Guzmán Blanco and was built between 1872–1877, and is most famous for its Salón Elíptico, an oval hall with a mural-covered dome and walls lined with portraits of the country's great and good.
+The building was commissioned by Antonio Guzmán Blanco and was built between 1872 and 1877, and is most famous for its Salón Elíptico, an oval hall with a mural-covered dome and walls lined with portraits of the country's great and good.
 The nearby Palacio Municipal de Caracas dating from 1696 was renovated in the Neoclassical style in 1906 and now serves as the city hall and the Caracas Museum.

 East Park

 The Caracas East Park (Parque del Este, now officially Parque Generalísimo Francisco de Miranda) was designed by Brazilian architect Roberto Burle Marx.
 It is a green paradise in the middle of the city, and it contains a small zoo.
 A replica of the ship led by Francisco de Miranda, the Leander, is in the southern part of the park.
 Before there used to exist a replica of the Santa Maria ship, used by Christopher Columbus in his voyages to America.